Do Go On - 443 - The Theft of The Scream

 Lisa.

-Yeah.
-Sorry, it's just we just get a form that's generated saying all your details.
+Sorry, it's just, we just get a form that's generated saying all your details.

-Yeah.
-And it's obviously what you've used as your username, I believe.
+And that's obviously what you've used is your username, I believe.

 And sometimes, yeah, we can maybe tell because of your email, but we're not going to dox you.

-Lisa.
-OK, let me think of an artist piece, an artistic piece.
+Okay, let me think of an artist piece or an artistic piece.

 Like it takes up a full wall at the NGV.